 I Got A “Thickening” Haircut — & I’ve Never Loved My Fine Hair More

 Thick, luscious lengths are not something I’ve been blessed with.
 Instead, my natural hair is fine, poker-straight and often falls flat.
-Don’t get me wrong, I’ve tried every mousse, volumizing mist, curling iron, and dry shampoo to give a bit of height to my roots, but my hair doesn’t play ball.
+Don’t get me wrong, I’ve tried every mousse, volumising mist, curling tong and dry shampoo to give a bit of height to my roots, but my hair doesn’t play ball.

 AdvertisementADVERTISEMENT